Botfuel/botfuel-dialog/GETTING_STARTED.md

 ## Add the city Extractor

-Create a `city-extractor.js` file in the `src/extractors` directory so that the bot can extract numbers from user input, such as a city in our example.
+Create a `city-extractor.js` file in the `src/extractors` directory so that the bot can extract city names from user input.

 ```javascript
 const { WsExtractor } = require('@botfuel/bot-sdk2');